Structure and regularity for subsets of groups with finite VC-dimension: Preliminaries

+Note that Lemma \ref{lem:oneY} provides a ``regularity" statement for invariant NIP formulas in pseudofinite groups.
+However, it does not provide any information about the shape of the definable sets $W_i$, other than that they approximate the subgroup $G^{00}_{\theta^r}$.
+Indeed, most of the remaining work in this paper is toward replacing these definable sets with ones that enjoy meaningful algebraic properties.

-\begin{remark} Except for Section \ref{sec:distal}, our use of NIP and finite VC-dimension is entirely concentrated in the application of Fact \ref{fact:G00}.
-So it is worth emphasizing that the proof of this fact heavily uses fundamental tools about set systems of finite VC-dimension, namely, the Sauer-Shelah Lemma, the VC-Theorem, and Matou\v{s}ek's general version \cite{MatFHP} of the $(p,q)$-theorem.
-See also \cite{ChSi} and \cite[Chapter 6]{Sibook}. \end{remark}
+\begin{remark} Except for Sections \ref{sec:distal} and \ref{sec:padic}, our use of finite VC-dimension is based entirely on applications of Lemma \ref{lem:oneY}.
+So it is worth emphasizing that the proof of Theorem \ref{thm:G00CP} in \cite{CPpfNIP} heavily uses fundamental results about VC-dimension such as the Sauer-Shelah Lemma and the VC-Theorem (see \cite[Chapter 6]{Sibook}), as well as work of Simon \cite{SimRC, SimGCD} on NIP formulas, which builds on a large body of research on NIP theories and groups definable in such theories (e.g., \cite{ChSi, HPP, HP}). \end{remark}